NorthEast Plastic Surgery logo

 Brachioplasty Surgery

-Brachioplasty is performed under general anaesthetic in an accredited hospital by NorthEast Plastic Surgery’s highly experienced surgeons.
+Brachioplasty is performed under general anaesthetic in an accredited hospital by NorthEast Plastic Surgery’s experienced surgeons.

 The incisions are placed on the inner aspect of the arm extending from the armpit to the elbow.